Grilled Radicchio with Fig Balsamic Syrup, Parmigiano, and Honey-Roasted Almonds

 Tips for Success:

-- To remove additional bitterness from the radicchio, slice the radicchio into wedges and allow to sit in an ice water bath for 1-2 hours in the fridge.
+- To remove additional bitterness from the radicchio, slice the radicchio into wedges and allow to sit in an ice water bath for 1 to 2 hours in the fridge.
 Before grilling, pat the radicchio completely dry.